Marx Brothers: Early performances

-The next year, having discovered at the last minute that she had accidentally booked the act as a quartet at a Coney Island venue, Minnie went to a movie house where Harpo was working, and demanded that he quit his job and join the act immediately.
-Regardless of the fact that he didn't know the songs they were supposed to sing, Harpo went along, later remembering an inauspicious beginning: "With my first look at my first audience, I reverted to being a boy again.
+The next year, having accidentally booked the act as a quartet at a Coney Island venue, and being short a fourth member, Minnie went to a movie theater where Harpo was working, and demanded that he quit his job and join the act immediately.
+In spite of the fact that he didn't know the songs they were supposed to sing, Harpo went along, later remembering an inauspicious beginning: "With my first look at my first audience, I reverted to being a boy again.
 I wet my pants.
 It was probably the most wretched debut in show business."
 Harpo had become the fourth Nightingale.
-By 1910, he had officially changed his name from Adolph, which he had never liked, to Arthur.
-The same year, the troupe, renamed "The Six Mascots", briefly expanded to include their mother Minnie and their Aunt Hannah.
+By 1910, he officially changed his name from Adolph, which he had never liked, to Arthur.
+The same year, the troupe, renamed "The Six Mascots", briefly expanded to include Minnie and the brothers' Aunt Hannah.

 One evening in 1909, a performance at the Opera House in Nacogdoches, Texas was interrupted by shouts from outside about a runaway mule.
 The audience hurried out to see what was happening.
 Groucho was angered by the interruption and, when the audience returned, he made snide comments at their expense, including "Nacogdoches is full of roaches" and "the jackass is the flower of Tex-ass".
 Instead of becoming angry, the audience laughed.
 The family then realized that it had potential as a comic troupe.
 (Note: The time and place of this performance has been disputed.
 In his autobiography Harpo Speaks, Harpo Marx stated that the runaway mule incident occurred in Ada, Oklahoma.
 A 1930 article in the San Antonio Express newspaper stated that the incident took place in Marshall, Texas.
 However, most sources claim that it took place in Nacogdoches.
 A story of a runaway horse can be found in Nacogdoches papers in late April 1909, before the act started to focus on comedy, so author Robert Bader uses this date.)